 Population growth results from a number of factors including natural population changes (net births and deaths) and migration.
-In the Kitikmeot region, growth is driven by a relatively high birth-to-death ratio.
-While more variable at the community level, regional population increases were modest since 2013 at 1% to 3% per year, remaining on par with the territorial (1% - 2%) and national (1%) trend.
-However, the most recent Census data suggest an overall decrease in the population level in the Kitikmeot.
+In the Kitikmeot region, growth is driven by a relatively high birth-to-death ratio, and in recent years, more notable in and out migration.
+While more variable at the community level, regional population increases were modest since 2013 at 1% to 3% per year, remaining on par with the territorial (1% - 2%) and national (1%) trends.
+However, the most recent 2021 Census of Population suggest an overall decrease in the population level in the Kitikmeot.
+The most recent population projections for Nunavut also suggest growing population forward to 2043 (Statistics Canada 2022b).

 Considering the above, the Project does not appear to be a driver for population growth.
+The findings above show the importance of having accurate numbers for planning community needs, in line with inuuqatigiitsiarniq by being considerate of community well-being.